macromeer/macromeer.github.io/README.md

 ## About Me

 I am a computational biophysicist who combines computer science with biophysics to answer complex biological questions.
-I develop specialized computer programs that analyze microscope images of cells and tissues, helping researchers understand how biological cells interact to form and maintain a biological tissue.
-Currently, I am creating and applying automated tools to study how the tissues of the zebrafish heart can heal after injury — research that can eventually help us understand how human hearts can heal better.
+I develop specialized computer programs to analyze microscope images of cells and tissues, helping researchers understand how biological cells interact to form and maintain tissue.
+Currently, I create and apply automated tools to study zebrafish heart tissue regeneration, research with implications for human heart recovery.

-My work bridges the gap between detailed microscope images and mechanisms that explain cell behavior.
-This combination helps scientists gain deeper insights into the biological processes of tissue development and regeneration.
+My work bridges the gap between detailed microscope images and mechanisms explaining cell behavior, enabling deeper insights into tissue development and regeneration.

 ## What I Do